paul12345-cyber/multimodal-web-attack-Dataset/README.md

 Unlike traditional web attack datasets that typically contain only **HTTP requests** or **network traffic**, MWAD integrates **application-layer HTTP request data** with **network flow features**, providing a unified multimodal representation of web attacks.

 MWAD is designed to support the development and evaluation of **artificial intelligence (AI)** and **machine learning (ML)** models for web attack detection, with a particular focus on **SQL injection (SQLi)**.
-By combining complementary data modalities, the dataset enables researchers to investigate multimodal learning approaches that improve the accuracy, robustness, and generalisation of AI-driven cybersecurity systems.
+By combining complementary data modalities, the dataset enables researchers to investigate multimodal learning approaches that improve the accuracy, robustness of web attack detection.

 Each MWAD sample combines two complementary data modalities: